Posted on Wednesday November 6th, 2013 by Rebecca McCormick

 The answer is no. In reality social media is enhancing and supporting the growth of email.
 In 2011 email marketing platforms and services grew by an estimated 15.5% in the UK, and have grown consistently over the past 8 years – see Econsultancy’s Email Marketing Platforms Buyers Guide 2012.

-Posted on Friday March 16th, 2012 by Antony Malone
+Posted on Friday March 16th, 2012 by Joel Jarman

 If you didn’t already know, Outlook 2007 and 2010 use Microsoft Word for rendering all html emails.
 This handles the html in different ways and also brings in some unwanted properties from Word such as print boundaries.

-Posted on Thursday March 22nd, 2012 by Stephanie Yates
+Posted on Thursday March 22nd, 2012 by Jenni Malley

 Tempted to use the London Olympic Games as a hook for your upcoming email marketing campaigns?
 I recommend treading very carefully indeed.
 Make sure your email doesn’t breach the strict Olympic Games branding guidelines to avoid any potential marketing mishaps.